Rebecca Price Janney

 Books I Have Written:

 I wrote my first book in high school, but it wasn’t until many years later I actually had one published—my Heather Reed Mystery Series—Nancy Drew for the 90s!
 Eight books later, I wrote The Impossible Dreamers Series for Multnomah.
 I started writing exclusively about Americana after that for an adult audience, including Great Women in American History, Great Stories in American History, Great Letters in American History, Harriet Tubman, Great Events in American History, Who Goes There: A Cultural History of Heaven and Hell, and Then Comes Marriage: A Cultural History of the American Family.
 I have loved doing my six-book Easton Series with Elk Lake Publishing, including award-winning Easton at the Crossroads, Easton at Sunset, Easton at the Pass, and Easton at Christmastide.
 The final novel in the series is Easton at Sunset, which brings the stories of Colonel Peter Kichline and Erin Miles to a close.
 I also wrote the two-book Morning in America Series: award-winning Morning Glory and Sweet, Sweet Spirit.
-Both of them take place during pivotal American revivals.
+Both take place during pivotal American revivals.

 What I'm Working On Now: